ryncuddleston/RNA-hyper-editing/README.md

 # RNA-hyper-editing

 This pipeline was adapted from [Porath et al. 2014] (https://www.nature.com/articles/ncomms5726).
-The original scripts are publicly available on [github] (https://github.com/hagitpt/Hyper-editing).
+The original scripts are publicly available on their [github] (https://github.com/hagitpt/Hyper-editing).
 The changes we have made are outlined below and also clearly noted in comments throughout.

 ##Directory Structure